Giulianni/giulianni/README.md

 <!--
 **Giulianni/giulianni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 - 🔭 I’m currently looking for a job.
-- 🌱 I’m currently learning Back End speacialist.
+- 🌱 I’m currently learning Back End Speacialty and English.
-- 😄 Pronouns: She/They
+- 😄 Pronouns: She/Her/They
+- 🔮 Portuguese/Spanish/English

 <div align="center">
   <a href="https://github.com/Giulianni">